We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Medical News Today only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Braces are a type of orthodontic treatment that orthodontists use to help correct overcrowded or crooked teeth.
 Braces can also help correct an overbite.
-People who are getting braces soon or are considering them may wonder whether they hurt.

 According to the American Dental Association, abnormal bites become apparent between the ages of 6 and 12 years, when children get their adult teeth.
 Orthodontic treatment typically begins between the ages of 8 and 14 years.
 In some cases, an adult may consider getting braces.